-I. Special Incentive Pay/Working Above Class Pay.
+H. Working Above Class Pay.

-An employee who is designated by the Sheriff, Undersheriff, or Captain to serve in an acting capacity to perform the full scope of duties of a higher classification shall be compensated consistent with Douglas County Policy 200.11.
+A Sergeant who is designated by the Sheriff or Undersheriff to serve in an acting capacity to perform the full scope of duties of a higher classification shall be compensated consistent with Douglas County Policy 200.11.
 The Sheriff shall have full discretion to make a special assignment to an employee or to remove someone from such assignment.

-J. Education Incentive Pay.
+I. Education Incentive Pay.

-1. Employees will be paid an educational incentive pay to recognize the following listed educational achievements, whichever is higher, from an accredited college or university:

-a.
-Associate's Degree: A qualifying employee will receive an incentive payment of \$60 per full pay period.

-b.
-Bachelor's or Higher Degree: A qualifying employee will receive an incentive payment of \$120 per full pay period.

-2. An employee must submit a letter of request with a college transcript to the Human Resources Department before being eligible to receive Education Incentive Pay.

-3. Any employee who has received tuition reimbursement or aid under Douglas County's policy after July 1, 2017, is ineligible to receive Education Incentive Pay.

-4. Education Incentive Pay will be paid beginning the next pay period after the Human Resources Department receives the required letter of request and college transcript.
+- Employees will be paid an education incentive pay to recognize the following listed educational achievements, whichever is higher, from an accredited college or university: - a.
+Associate's Degree: A qualifying employee will receive an incentive payment of \$60 per full pay period. - b.
+Bachelor's or Higher Degree: A qualifying employee will receive an incentive payment of \$120 per full pay period. - 2.
+An employee must submit a letter of request with a college transcript to the Human Resources Department before being eligible to receive Education Incentive Pay. - 3.
+Any employee who has received tuition reimbursement or aid under Douglas County's policy after July 1, 2017, is ineligible to receive Education Incentive Pay. - 4.
+Education Incentive Pay will be paid beginning the next pay period after the Human Resources Department receives the required letter of request and college transcript.

-K. Longevity.
+J. Longevity.